shoggoth/Crossfire/README.md

 - Optimise tracking with sequential vectors

 ### Done
+- Standardise grid position for player and enemy
+- Fix crash in enemy AI if enemy outlives player
 - Remove extraneous globals
 - Rotate bullet in travel direction
 - Lantern scoring on pickup